Lately, we have been receiving a lot of questions about the new regulations for helideck monitoring systems. In order to support

 This new standard has become mandatory as of the 1st of April 2021.

-According to CAP437: “Helicopter operations to vessels not equipped with HMS meeting this standard will be restricted to stable deck conditions only from 01 April 2021.”
+According to CAP437: “Helicopter operations to vessels not equipped with HMS meeting this standard will be restricted to stable deck conditions only.”

 To avoid this, you need to update both the HMS hardware and software, and install helideck repeater lights, conform HCA rev 9b.